jissac/SDCND/Term1/Behavioral_Cloning/README.md

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

-My project includes the following files:
-* model.py containing the script to create and train the model
-* drive.py for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing